ManasiBhosale/Stock-Analysis-Semantic-Model/README.md

 This project showcases a comprehensive **Power BI dashboard** built using financial data from five major Indian companies over a two-year period.
 It was developed as part of my exploration into Power BI's modeling and visualization capabilities and earned me the **“Design a Semantic Model in Power BI”** badge.

 The dataset used was originally part of an online internship project that sparked my interest in **machine learning**, **feature engineering**, and **data visualization**.
-Revisiting and reusing this dataset allowed me to reflect on how far I’ve come—and apply what I’ve learned in an engaging and professional way.
+Revisiting and reusing this dataset allowed me to reflect on how far I’ve come and apply what I’ve learned in an engaging and professional way.

 ---